-The ACEVO report, Youth unemployment: the crisis we cannot afford (pdf), published in 2012, recognised the far reaching economic impact of youth unemployment.
+The ACEVO report, published in 2012, recognised the far reaching economic impact of youth unemployment.
 A sustained period of unemployment can result in an average wage penalty of between 13-21% by the time that person reaches 42.
 Youth unemployment is such a longstanding problem (2004) that the wider economy will already be suffering from the scarring effects of earlier recessions now.
 Alongside the negative economic impact, youth unemployment has other serious implications for those young people who can’t find work, including, depression, low self esteem and self worth.

 Tackling youth unemployment is an important issue for trade unions.
 Many of our members will have relatives who are unable to get a job.
 Trade unions have always been at the forefront tackling social injustice.
 Making sure that young people are not exploited and helping them to secure quality employment is central to our core principles.
 Improving skills and qualifications are the best way to secure that that employment.